London Views: London From Saint Paul’s Dome

-Saint Paul’s is by far one of England’s most beautiful cathedrals – up there with York Minster and the incredible Lincoln Cathedral.
+Saint Paul’s is by far one of England’s most beautiful cathedrals, up there with York Minster and the incredible Lincoln Cathedral.
 However, Saint Paul’s has something the others don’t – well in fact it has many things – but in particular – the incredible view from the dome, which is exactly the right height to give one the feeling of immersion directly in the middle of the city.
-Additionally, the central location and 360 viewing platforms make it possible to see everything from the ghastly London Eye (fine, it’s cute at night) and the Shakespeare Globe Theatre to The Gherkin, Canary Wharf and The Shard piercing the heavens right across the river.
+Additionally, the central location and 360 viewing platforms make it possible to see everything from the London Eye and the Shakespeare Globe Theatre to The Gherkin, Canary Wharf and The Shard piercing the heavens right across the river.
 The Cathedral itself is of course stunning, one of Wren’s many wonderful works of reconstruction and replacement in London.

 When you’ve worked your way from the ground and up through the many galleries of the cathedral, including the enchanting Whisper Gallery, and burst through to the outside of the cathedral dome – you’ll have climbed a staggering 528 stone steps.
 From there on it’s just a case of walking around the dome and gasping in awe.